Besix2/Mobilfunkvertrag/README.md

 Not working well.
-No comments ore anything so also no documentation.
+No comments or anything so also no documentation.